 Argentine Tango – Milonga.

-This word refers to two different concepts in Argentine Tango world.
+This word could refer to two different concepts in Argentine Tango.

-First it could refer to a quick dance.
-Milonga is done to rhythmic Tango music, with tempo that could be best described as that of a quick purposeful march.
-Imagine marching quickly with no obstacles in your way and then while becoming impeded by crowd in front of you, you attempt to maintain the rhythm of your walk by taking small steps almost on the spot.
-You cannot move as progressively as before, but still you can attempt to weave your way across the crowd having to side step left and right and once in a while rotating clockwise or counter clockwise.
+First: it could refer to a quick dance.
+Milonga is done to fast rhythmic music, with tempo that could be described as that of a quick purposeful march.
+Imagine marching quickly with no obstacles in your way.
+You catch the rhythm and then while becoming impeded by crowd in front of you, you attempt to maintain it by taking small steps almost on the spot.
+You cannot move as progressively as before, but still you can attempt to weave your way through the crowd.
+Keep in mind you want to keep the same rhythm of steps while having to side step left and right and once in a while rotating clockwise or counter clockwise.
 Now imagine whole dance floor of couples moving that way around the dance floor.
 That will give you a rough idea what Milonga danced at a social event looks like.

 Second we have a social event dedicated to dancing Tango called a Milonga.